MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 ### How does Windows Admin Center handle security?

-Traffic from the Azure Portal to Windows Admin Center running on your VM uses HTTPS.
+Traffic from the Azure portal to Windows Admin Center running on your VM uses HTTPS.
 Your Azure VM is managed using PowerShell and WMI over WinRM.

 ### For an inbound port, why must I open a port and why should the source be set to “Any”?

 Windows Admin Center installs on your Azure Virtual Machine.
 The installation consists of a web server and a gateway.
-By publishing the web server to DNS and opening the firewall (the inbound port in your VM), you can access Windows Admin Center from the Azure Portal.
+By publishing the web server to DNS and opening the firewall (the inbound port in your VM), you can access Windows Admin Center from the Azure portal.
 The rules for this port perform very similar to the “RDP” port.
-If you don’t wish to open this port up to “Any”, we recommend specifying the rule to the IP address of the machine used to open the Azure Portal.
+If you don’t wish to open this port up to “Any”, we recommend specifying the rule to the IP address of the machine used to open the Azure portal.

 ### Why must I create an outbound port rule?